 Moral imagination is our ability to think outside the box and envision ways to be both ethical and successful.

-The story of former super-lobbyist and convicted felon Jack Abramoff reveals the behavioral ethics biases that created his downfall.
-A documentary and six short videos.
+The story of super-lobbyist and convicted felon Jack Abramoff reveals the behavioral ethics biases that led to his downfall.
+A documentary and 6 short videos.
 Filmed on campus.

 We hate losses about twice as much as we enjoy gains, meaning we are more likely to act unethically to avoid a loss than to secure a gain.
 This phenomenon is known as loss aversion.